ally-logo-white-transp

 Build and maintain a good credit score

 You’ll want to check your credit score when applying for a home loan.
 For most loan types, a credit score of at least 620 is required.
-To qualify for a jumbo loan , you'll likely need a score of at least 680.
+To qualify for a jumbo loan, you'll likely need a score of at least 680.
 In general, the higher your credit score, the better chance you will have at a lower interest rate on your mortgage.
-If you want the best possible rates, aim for a score of 740 or higher.
+Borrowers with credit scores above 740 generally tend to qualify for lower interest rates.

 Bigger down payments may result in lower monthly mortgage payments, better interest rates and more equity in the home.